 Greetings!
 Did you know that you are one of the most important factors in your student’s career decision-making process?
 While career decisions and the job search process are ultimately the responsibility of your student, your support can go a long way to help ease the anxiety and uncertainty often associated with the process.
 We appreciate the integral role you play in the career process.
 Please browse through the pages of our website to learn more about what we have to offer and how students can best use our services.
-And then please encourage your student to develop their Doreways page and visit our office for support in their career planning process.

 Some basic information about the career process: